 Life in the Fiery Furnace: How to Avoid Homeschool Burnout

 Homeschooling places great demands on parents and leads to great expectations.
 This combination can set us up for an intense sense of failure and disappointment.
 Homeschooling doesn’t always go according to our plans.
 Even when we are doing our best to follow God and love our families, we may find ourselves in the “fiery furnace,” ready to throw in the towel.
 In this session, Zan Tyler explores the causes of burnout and shares ways to avoid them.
 This workshop contains many practical tips for streamlining your life.
 It also encourages a biblical vision for what you are ultimately trying to accomplish in your children’s lives through homeschooling—a vision that will sustain you through the hard times and difficult days that are sure to come.

-Zan will be sharing her heart in a devotional for the Ladies’ Tea.
+Zan will be sharing her heart in a devotional for the Mothers & Daughters Tea.
 This is a free event, and you can RSVP when you register for the convention.
-Please note that daughters are invited and welcome to attend.
+All women and girls are invited to attend.